Overseas Health Information

 - Tuberculosis screening

 There are fees for vaccinations, medications, laboratory tests and tuberculosis screening.
-There are no fees for health consultations.

 - Please make your appointment 4-6 months before you travel.
 Some vaccinations are given in a series over 6 months.